 F & A (Indirect) charges are waived for HIS awards as per the NASA grant.
-Indirect/overhead (F & A) charges should not be applied on student support funds.
+Indirect/overhead (F & A) and fringe charges are prohibited on these funds.
+There is no cost-share for this award and no way to charge unrecovered indirect.